okfn/ckanext-storage/README.rst

 Upload Web Interface
 ====================

+Direct upload of a file will now be available as part of the dataset resource creation process (as of CKAN v1.5).

-There will be a new upload page at /storage/upload.
+There will also be a new upload page at /storage/upload.

 Metadata API
 ============